promptfoo/promptfoo/site/docs/red-team/configuration.md

 #### Available Strategies

+- `base64`: Encodes the injected variable using Base64 encoding
 - `basic` - Raw payloads only (Default)
+- `crescendo`: Applies a multi-turn jailbreak technique
+- `jailbreak:tree`: Applies a tree-based jailbreak technique
+- `jailbreak`: Applies a linear probe jailbreak technique to deliver the payload (Default)
+- `leetspeak`: Converts the injected variable to leetspeak, replacing certain letters with numbers or symbols
+- `multilingual`: Translates the request to multiple low-resource languages
 - `prompt-injection`: Wraps the payload in a prompt injection (Default)
-- `jailbreak`: Applies a linear probe jailbreak technique to deliver the payload (Default)
-- `jailbreak:tree`: Applies a tree-based jailbreak technique
-- `crescendo`: Applies a multi-turn jailbreak technique
 - `rot13`: Applies ROT13 encoding to the injected variable, shifting each letter 13 positions in the alphabet
-- `base64`: Encodes the injected variable using Base64 encoding
-- `leetspeak`: Converts the injected variable to leetspeak, replacing certain letters with numbers or symbols

 See [Strategies](/docs/category/strategies/) for comprehensive descriptions of each strategy.